Three weeks is an endless loop of time where your sanity drains away from you like liquid in low gravity.

 Some nights I slept on the floor of the train station — well, maybe one night.
 I don’t think I bothered again after being woken in the morning by the face of a toothless vagrant inches away from mine, who emitted a not nice odor and wanted to “prendere un caffé” with me.
 Espresso.
 He wanted me to go on an espresso date with him.
 I wasn’t so much insulted as annoyed for having had my sleep interrupted.

 “Non rompe le scatole,” I said, which roughly translates to ‘don’t break my balls.’
 I had it in my head that’s how us street people got our point across.
-I rose and walked off, rolling my eyes — I was a teenager after all.
+I rose and walked off, rolling my eyes, teenager that I was.

 I had an unlimited rail pass for the month, so some nights I slept on the train to Rome and back.
 Once in a while I’d leave early to hang out in the piazzas of my beloved Rome.

 The cabbie’s core was decayed and foul, but most of the couple dozen men before him, enlisted in the cause of my survival, fed me pasta, got me a hotel room or let me sleep on their couch or in their car.
 Most.
 Out of the rest, one was as manipulative as I was arrogant and another had a switchblade.

 I met the switchblade guy in the Rome metro, and I don’t actually know what he would’ve done.
 But late night on the park bench in Villa Borghese, just as he pulled out his knife to show it, we heard rustling from nearby bushes.
 He became instantly spooked and rushed us out of the park.
 Once back among a crowd, I decided to part ways and get on the train to Florence.
 Maybe subconsciously it dawned on me, What if he wasn’t just showing off his knife in a friendly way?